Solace JavaScript API & Solace Node.js API Best Practices

 When browser and web applications are using WSS or HTTPS secure connections, a client certificate is requested from the event broker during the SSL handshake.
 In order for connections to succeed, browsers may need to prompt the user which client certificates to use, if any, before connecting to a session.
 To facilitate this, the following steps are required:

-For details, refer to the SecureSessions sample and locate the iframe related code in both the html and js sources.
+For details, see the secure sessions sample and locate the iframe related code in both the html and js sources.

 If client certificate authentication is used, the appropriate client certificate must be installed in the browser.

-To configure secure connections, refer to Creating Secure Sessions.
+To configure secure connections, see Creating Secure Sessions.

-If client certificate authentication is used, refer to Defining Client Authentication Info.
+If client certificate authentication is used, see Defining Client Authentication Info.